-Certain other companies and institutions are known to be developing prescription medications for PTSD, including Bionomics (BNC-201), Otsuka/Lundbeck (Rexulti® [brexpiprazole]), Uniformed Services University of the Health Sciences (riluzole), the Multidisciplinary Association of Psychedelic Studies (methylenedioxymethamphetamine [MDMA]).
-BNC-201 is in Phase 2 for PTSD and is an allosteric modulator of the alpha 7 nicotinic acetylcholine receptor.
-Rexulti is in Phase 2 for PTSD and is an atypical antipsychotic.
+Certain other companies and institutions are known to be developing prescription medications for PTSD, including Bionomics (BNC-201), Otsuka/Lundbeck (Rexulti® [brexpiprazole]), Uniformed Services University of the Health Sciences (riluzole), the Multidisciplinary Association of Psychedelic Studies (methylenedioxymethamphetamine [MDMA]) and Aptinyx.

+BNC-201 completed a Phase 2 for PTSD and Bionomics announced that after reformulation a new Phase 2 will be started.
+BNC-201 is an allosteric modulator of the alpha 7 nicotinic acetylcholine receptor.
+Rexulti is in Phase 3 for PTSD and is an atypical antipsychotic.
+Aptinyx drug (name) is Phase 2 for PTSD and is a modulator of the NMDA receptor.
 Riluzole is in a Phase 2 trial for active duty military members and veterans with PTSD and is a blocker of certain sodium channels and a modulator of the glutamatergic system.
-MDMA is Phase 3 ready for PTSD and is a DEA schedule 1 hallucinogen that is being studied for drug-assisted psychotherapy.
-MDMA was awarded Breakthrough Therapy designation by the FDA in August 2017.
+MDMA is in Phase 3 for PTSD and is a DEA schedule 1 hallucinogen that is being studied for drug-assisted psychotherapy.
+MDMA was granted Breakthrough Therapy designation by the FDA in August 2017.
 Brainsway Ltd., a medical device company, is currently recruiting patients for a pivotal Phase 3 trial using a deep transcranial magnetic stimulation device for treatment of PTSD.
-A number of other companies and institutions have or may be developing prescription medications for PTSD, including: Aptinyx is developing NYX-783 which is in Phase 2 and targets the NMDA receptor, Mt.
-Sinai Hospital and Medical School in New York City is developing ketamine which is in Phase 2 and targets the NMDA receptor, Azevan Pharmaceuticals is developing SRX246 which is in Phase 2 and targets the VADA receptor, Mt.
-Sinai Hospital of UCSD) is developing losartan which is in Phase 2 and is an angiotensin receptor blocker (ARB), and Massachusetts General Hospital (MGH) and University of California, San Francisco (UCSF) are developing oxytocin which is in Phase 2 and targets the oxytocin receptor.
+A number of other companies and institutions have or may be developing prescription medications for PTSD, including: Aptinyx is developing NYX-783 which is in Phase I and targets the NMDA receptor, Mt.
+Sinai Hospital and Medical School in New York City is developing ketamine which is in Phase 2 and targets the NMDA receptor, Azevan Pharmaceuticals is developing SRX246 which is in Phase 2 and targets the vasopressin V1A receptor, University of California, San Diego (UCSD) is developing losartan which is in Phase 2 and is an angiotensin receptor blocker (ARB), Massachusetts General Hospital (MGH), University of California, San Francisco (UCSF) are developing oxytocin which is in Phase 2 and targets the oxytocin receptor, Nobilis Therapeutics is developing NBTX-001, a noble gas, which is in Phase 2, EpiVario is developing inhibitors of Acetyl CoA synthetase, which is in Phase 1 and Seelos Therapeutics (recently merged with Apricus Biosciences) is developing an intranasal racemic ketamine to PTSD and major depressive disorder (MDD).

 Several companies have clinical candidates for which PTSD is being considered as a secondary indication.
-Johnson and Johnson is developing CERC-501 which is in Phase 2 for depression, targeting the kappa opioid receptor, NeuroRx is developing NRX-101 which is in Phase 2 for bipolar depression and is a combination of ketamine, lurasidone, and d-cycloserine, Roche is developing RG7314 which is in Phase 2 for Autism, Rodin Therapeutics has a preclinical candidate for Alzheimer's disease that targets histone deacetylase 2 (HDAC2 gene product), SpringWorks Therapeutics is developing PF-04457845 which is in Phase 2 for osteoarthritis and targets fatty acid amide hydrolase (FAAH).
+Johnson and Johnson is developing CERC-501 which is in Phase 2 for depression, targeting the kappa opioid receptor, NeuroRx is developing NRX-101 which is in Phase 2 for bipolar depression and is a combination of ketamine, lurasidone, and d-cycloserine, Roche is developing RG7314 which is in Phase 3 for Autism and was granted Breakthrough Therapy designation by the FDA in August 2017, Rodin Therapeutics has a preclinical candidate for Alzheimer's disease that targets histone deacetylase 2 (HDAC2 gene product), SpringWorks Therapeutics is developing PF-04457845 which is in Phase 2 for osteoarthritis and targets fatty acid amide hydrolase (FAAH).